Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Related Work

-Previous work on pruning can be categorized into weight pruning and filter pruning. ~\cite{han2015learning,han2015deep,guo2016dynamic,tung2018clip,carreira2018learning,zhang2018systematic,dong2017learning} focus on pruning fine-grained weight of filters, which leads to unstructured sparsity in models.
-Filter pruning could achieve the structured sparsity, so the pruned model could take full advantages of high-efficiency Basic Linear Algebra Subprograms (BLAS) libraries to achieve better acceleration.
+Based on the granularity of pruning, network pruning can be divided into weight pruning~\cite{han2015learning,han2015deep,guo2016dynamic,tung2018clip,carreira2018learning,zhang2018systematic,dong2017learning} and filter pruning~\cite{li2016pruning}.
+The former one focuses on pruning the fine-grained weight of filters, but the unstructured sparsity in the pruned model makes it less friendly for realistic acceleration.
+On the other hand, filter pruning achieves structured sparsity and a realistic acceleration with high-efficiency Basic Linear Algebra Subprograms (BLAS) libraries.